xenon-middleware/xenon/blog.md

-**Run your distributed computing tasks on a variety of systems through  abstraction with Xenon**
+**Distributed computing on a variety of systems through abstraction with Xenon**

 At the Netherlands eScience Center, we come across many projects that make use of remote resources, both for storage and for compute.